Timeline of Aboriginal history of Western Australia: 1838–1839

-With the closure of the Mount Eliza Feeding Station, Francis Armstrong was given a town house in St Georges Tce, and his neighbours complain of the Aboriginal people who were coming to see him.
+With the closure of the Mount Eliza Feeding Station, Francis Armstrong was given a town house in St Georges Terrace, and his neighbours complained of the Aboriginal people who were coming to see him.
 A petition was started which claimed for the first time that the "proximity of Aborigines would lower the value of the land".
 This culminated in new legislation to ban Aboriginal people from the Perth settlement.